 In order for the StorTools software to recognize the devices on the system, you can either reboot the system or use the following procedure.

-- 1. Exit the StorTools GUI, using the "Quit GUI and Kernel" option. - 2.
+- 1. Exit the StorTools GUI, using the "Quit" button. - 2.
 Use standard Solaris utilities to add new components. - 3.
 Restart the StorTools GUI. - 4.
 Select "Update."
 The new devices are displayed.

 ▼ To Set the Environment Path Variables